 According to the same findings, more women attempted to lose weight than men (56.4% vs. 41.7%).
 Moreover, weight loss goals were more prevalent in adults who were at a higher weight and among those with a higher family income.

-15. Over half of overweight US adults stated that eating more fruits and vegetables is a good weight loss method in 2013–2016.
+15. Weight loss facts and tips indicate that over half of overweight US adults stated that eating more fruits and vegetables is a good weight loss method.

 16. In 2013–2016, around 66.7% of obese adults tried to lose weight in the US.